Skip to Content

 If you’ve cut way below the quick to the base of the nail, it can take up to 15 minutes for the bleeding to stop.

-Keep pressure applied to the nail.
+Keep pressure applied to the tip of the nail.

 The most important thing to do once you get the bleeding stopped is to keep the dog still and from walking on hard surfaces for at least 20-30 minutes.